junxit/us-congress-code/title-42/chapter-6a/sec-242q.md

   - **(1)** make recommendations to the Secretary specifying the particular projects of research, or the particular categories of research, that should be conducted or supported by the Secretary;
   - **(2)** of the projects specified under paragraph (1), make recommendations to the Secretary of the projects that should be given priority in the provision of funds; and
   - **(3)** make recommendations to the Secretary of the amount of funds that should be appropriated for such research.
-- **(c)** *Provision of information to public* The Task Force may make available to health professionals, and to other members of the public, information regarding the research described in subsection (b) of this section.
+- **(c)** *Provision of information to public* The Task Force may make available to health professionals, and to other members of the public, information regarding the research described in subsection (b).

 ## Source credit